quinn-dougherty/proof-scaling-meeting/docs/hackathon.md

 The unconference schedule will be on a whiteboard in the venue, which begins blank.
 You can begin populating it with sessions during day one.

-Venue opens whenever, lunch served at noon ish, dinner served at 6p, venue closes whenever.
+Venue opens whenever, lunch served at noon, dinner served at 6p, venue closes whenever.

-## Project ideas
+## Hackathon Project Ideas

-To add a project idea, send a PR to [this markdown file](Ohttps://github.com/quinn-dougherty/proof-scaling-meeting/tree/master/docs)
+To add a project idea, send a PR to [this markdown file](https://github.com/quinn-dougherty/proof-scaling-meeting/tree/master/docs)

 ### Solve fvapps